AlfonsMittelmeyer/python-gui-messaging/README.md

 very new:

+- bug fixing because of restructuring and testing

 - a new option 'call Code(self)' allows to generate a function or a class call in the exported source.
   So now it's possible to separate gui and code so that a new export may be taken as it is, because it already contains calls of code, which shall be in other modules